janusingh20/AI-Bill-Explainer/README.md

 **Live Demo**: http://18.224.143.33/

-A Flask web application using Cohere’s LLM to analyze utility bills and deliver actionable insights, with user authentication, history, theme toggle, and compare functionality.
+A Flask web application using Cohere’s LLM to analyze utility bills and deliver actionable insights, with user authentication, history, and compare functionality.

 ## Features